 - Later, infection increases to involve the whole testicle.

-- Possible pain or burning sensation before or after urination and penile discharge are also seen.
+- Pain or burning sensation before or after urination and penile discharge may also occur.

 When to seek medical care

-Go to a hospital's A&E department if you are unable to contact or see your doctor promptly, or if symptoms worsen despite antibiotic treatment.
+Go to a hospital's A&E department if you are unable to contact or see your doctor, or be seen at a sexual health clinic, promptly, or if symptoms worsen despite antibiotic treatment.